 - Students who have an investment idea

-- Students interested in enhancing their conceptual, organizational, written and oral
+- Students interested in enhancing their conceptual, organizational, written and oral presentation skills

 - Students that wish to demonstrate their ability to clearly communicate an idea to a group of experts and peers